ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

       * zero_ocean - Flag to turn on the "island-preserving" property.
 Default is true (logical)
       * stretch_fac - Stretching factor.
 Equal to "1" for global uniform grids.
 Not applicable for ESG regional grids (floating point)
       * res - The "CRES" resolution (floating point)
+      * nested - When true, process a global grid with nest.
+Default is false. (logicial)
       * grid_type - 0 for a gnomonic grid (integer)
       * regional - True for an ESG regional grid (logical)